Ana-tomize/ShadowClonewrapper/README.md

 # ShadowClonewrapper
-Designed to use ShadowClone more effeciently
+Designed to use ShadowClone more efficiently